Friday Sept 24th, 2021, 0615-1810

 In the afternoon, I passed the 1000 mile point to Springer.
 I’m in the triple digits of miles left now.
 I estimated that it would take me 6 weeks or less to finish the trail from this point.
 That’s assuming no injuries, hurricanes, and all the other unforeseen.
 At least wildfires were unlikely out here…much of the PCT through California was closed this summer due to the terrible fires.

 I also found something I only recently became aware of while listening to a podcast about foraging.
 There’s a type of magnolia tree that bears fruits called pawpaws.
 It’s one of the few native fruit trees in North America and hardly anyone knows about it.
 The fruit is described as a cross between a mango and banana.
 Another hiker had mentioned finding some on trail in this area, so I’d been on the lookout.
 Sure enough, I noticed something squished in the trail and looked up to see a whole bunch of fruits.
 In fact, I was in a grove of trees.

 Swift, the SOBO I met just before Harpers Ferry, happened to come along at that point, so we discovered this tasty fruit together.
 It was fun to spend a little time resupplying in the wilderness.
 Later, I added some of the pulp to my dinner of rice and beans but couldn’t really taste it mixed in.
 Alone, it was a nice dessert.

 I had hoped to go a little farther than the shelter but between the pawpaw foraging and washing in a stream, I had run out of time and daylight.
 Light was much more of a limiting factor than stamina these days.
 It wasn’t getting light enough to see until about 0645 am and was dark once again by 0730 pm.
 I arrived to find the shelter empty but Sweet Tea shortly joined me.
-Honeydew rolled in well after dark when I was already asleep… he’s definitely on a different schedule than I am.
+Honeydew rolled in well after dark when I was already asleep… he was definitely on a different schedule than I was.